torproject/onionbalance/docs/onionbalance-config.rst

 master/torrc-server
-  A sample Tor configuration file which can be used with the Tor instance running on the management server.
+  A sample Tor configuration file which can be used with the Tor instance running on the management server (v2-only).

 srv/torrc-instance
-  A sample Tor config file which contains the Tor ``HiddenService*`` options needed for your backend Tor instance.
+  A sample Tor config file which contains the Tor ``HiddenService*`` options needed for your backend Tor instance (v2-only).

 srv/<ONION_ADDRESS>/private_key
-  Directory containing the private key for you backend onion service instance.
+  Directory containing the private key for your backend onion service instance.
-  This key is less critical as it can be rotated if lost or compromised.
+  This key is less critical as it can be rotated if lost or compromised (v2-only).

 See Also